Michael-Picc/CSCI-4560-Project/README.md

 ![Django running in CL](https://github.com/Michael-Picc/CSCI-4560-Project/assets/136484545/fe3fd613-5e9a-4cb0-b089-2ac04b878e42)

 If you were to copy and paste that link in your web browser of preference, you would see your django application is up and running in your local host!
+Click Ctrl+C to close the server for now as we are going to be making multiple changes to it for our django project

 ## Step 5: Setup Django REST Framework
 This can all be done in Command line, but for simplicities sake, I will be using VS Code for any changes to the application itself which many of the following steps will be doing.

 Go to settings.py and at the bottom of INSTALLED_APPS add: **'rest_framework',**